Evolveum/midpoint-samples/samples/resources/ad-ldap/AD/Readme.md

      * Authorization-System-Access-ActiveDirectoryAccount.xml
      * Authorization-System-Access-ActiveDirectoryGroups.xml
      * Authorization-System-Access-ActiveDirectoryMSA.xml
+  * task for assignment authorization roles to administrator from folder tasks
+      * assignroles-to-administrator.xml
 4. assign all authorization roles with prefix "IAM - System-Access -" to user.
 In this case midpoint objects are configured using authorization roles, for more information how it works you could find in related documentation page  https://docs.evolveum.com/midpoint/reference/support-4.8/security/authorization/).
    * In your browser with midPoint, edit user and assign all of the imported roles by following steps:
      * go to Assignments